How To Fax Without a Phone Line

 Important Considerations for Choosing an Online Fax Service

 Like in any growing market, new internet faxing service providers are popping up regularly.
 But there are also established, trusted online fax providers like eFax, which has served millions of people for over 20 years.
-Before selecting a service, be sure you understand what features are most important to your business.
-Select the provider that can provide the most value for your company.
+Before selecting a service, be sure you understand what features are most important to your business and know what to look for in a fax provider.
+Select the service that can provide the most value for your company.
 Here are some important questions to ask.

 What kind of security do you provide?

 Businesses often rely on faxed documents to share sensitive information such as pricing quotes and contracts.
-Before you select a provider, make sure your information will be protected.
+Before you select a provider, make sure your information will be protected with data encryption.

 Do you offer large file sharing?